matzsoft/adventofcode/tools/adventOfCode/README.md

 ### Year Subdirectories

-The year subdirectories should ultimately contain one file for each problem (`day01.swift` through `day25.swift`), a directory named **input**, a directory named **testfiles**, and a directory named **patches**.
+The year subdirectories should ultimately contain one file for each problem (`day01.swift` through `day25.swift`), a directory named **input**, a directory named **testfiles**, and an optional file for each problem that needs a patch to Package.swift (e.g. `day22.patch`).
 The **input** directory contains the problem data for each problem.
 For example the problem data for day07.swift is in `input/day07.txt`.
 The **testfiles** directory contains any test data for each problem.
 For example any test data for day07.swift would be in `testfiles/day07*.txt`.
-The **patches** directory contains a subdirectory for each problem that requires changes to its Package.swift file.

 #### Problem and Test Data